Curbside Cart & Blue Bin Accepted Recyclables

 Accepted: Flattened boxboard/cardboard boxes, multi-drink trays, Tetra Pak beverage cartons, etc.

-Not Accepted: Waxed cardboard, cardboard polycoat takeout containers, food-contaminated pizza or oil soiled boxes, mixed packaging (ex: tube chips), etc.
+Not Accepted: Waxed cardboard, cardboard polycoat containers, food-contaminated pizza or oil soiled boxes, mixed packaging (ex: tube chips), etc.

 - Have cart lids 100% closed to prevent windblown litter and quick pickups.
 Please break down large boxes (2ft x 2ft pieces).